-- 23.1 Is there reasonable provision of manual fire extinguishing appliances? - 23.2 Are all fire extinguishing appliances readily accessible?
+23.1 Is there reasonable provision of manual fire extinguishing N/A Yes ✓ No appliances?
+23.2 Are all fire extinguishing appliances readily accessible?
+N/A Yes √ No

-23.3 Relevant information (including description of arrangements and deficiencies observed):

-- There are no fire extinguishers in the common parts, which is consistent with the general approach typically taken within blocks of flats of this type. - Extinguishers have been provided in plant and service rooms.
+- 23.3 Relevant information (including description of arrangements and deficiencies observed): - There are no fire extinguishers in the common parts, which is consistent with the general approach typically taken within blocks of flats of this type. - Extinguishers have been provided in plant and service rooms. - The lift motor room fire extinguisher was missing.